Jeff Tarpinian: Houston Texans

-After spending time on the Carolina Panther's practice squad, the Houston Texans signed Tarpinian to their active roster in October 2013.
-He would go on to play in 8 games that season, making 3 starts.
+After spending time on the Carolina Panthers' practice squad, the Houston Texans signed Tarpinian to their active roster in October 2013.
+He would go on to play in eight games that season, making three starts.

 Tarpinian would return to the Texans in 2014, reuniting him with former Patriots Offensive Coordinator Bill O'Brien, who was hired that offseason as head coach.
 His role on the team that season was mainly on special teams.

-Tarpinian was released by the Texans in September 2015 before their final preseason game and became an unrestricted free agent.
+Tarpinian was released by the Texans on September 1, 2015 before their final preseason game, and became an unrestricted free agent.